 How can I apply?

-The Journalism 360 Challenge is open from May 30, 2018 until June 28, 2018 at 11:59 p.m.
+The Journalism 360 Challenge is open from July 29, 2020 until August 20, 20208 at 11:59 p.m.
 ET.
 You may submit your application here.
 We ask a few questions to get a sense of your project, how you’re approaching it, and who you are.
-During the first stage, you do not need to provide a detailed budget or complete a request for a specific amount of funding.
-We’ll ask budget questions in the next stage for those entries selected as semifinalists.
 While the submission phase is open, you can save your application as a draft and revisit any time.

 Who may enter the Journalism 360 Challenge?

 The challenge is open to journalists, technologists, entrepreneurs, gamers, software developers and academics, news organizations, startups, established businesses, nonprofits and individuals, anywhere in the world.

 May I apply from outside the United States?

 Yes.
 The Journalism 360 challenge is open to applicants from anywhere in the world.
 However, the application must be completed in English to be placed under consideration and receive fair evaluation by our reviewers.

 Yes.
 Your application will not be viewable to the public and will only be reviewed by staff at Online News Association, as well as a select group of advisers and screeners who will assist us in determining the challenge winners.